labrador-kennel/core/docs/plugins/README.md

 element in an array or Traversable.
 If the Plugin is registered with the Engine running your application it will be loaded (if it hasn't already been loaded) otherwise an Exception will be thrown indicating that your Application should register the Plugin.

+## YourCustomPlugin

+Maybe what your Plugin needs to do falls outside of what the predefined Plugins offer.
+In this case it is easy to implement your own Plugin interface and implementations then add the type to `Pluggable::registerPluginHandler`.
+This will allow your Plugin to hook into the Plugin registration process and your handler will be executed after all of the pre-defined handlers are finished.
+Custom handlers are executed for a given type in the order they are received.

 ## Pluggable